This 7-Day Money Challenge is Perfect for Parents — No Matter How Busy

 Here’s how you’ll allot your income:

-6. Let This Company Pay Off Your Credit Card Debt
+6. Ask This Website to Pay Your Credit Card Bill This Month

 Fiona won’t make you stand in line or call a bank.
 And if you’re worried you won’t qualify, it’s free to check online.
 It takes just two minutes, and it could save you thousands of dollars.
 Totally worth it.